 Why is it known as Hinokami Kagura, or the Dance of the Fire God?

 The ritual uses Sun Breathing, therefore managing to hide its existence in a disguise of a dance.
 Muzan and Kokushibo managed to kill explicit users of Sun Breathing before.
 Therefore, this disguise is essential to keep the style alive!

 Let’s go over the six breathing styles derived from the Breath of the Sun and their own subsequent derivations.

 Rule number one, don’t call it Breath of Fire.

-This style is a generational form of breathing used by Rengoku Kyoujurou’s ancestors.
+This braething style is a generational form of breathing used by Rengoku Kyoujurou’s ancestors.
+Breath of Flame contains nine forms, though forms six to eighth are unknown.
 In the manga, Rengoku Kyoujurou is the only active user.

 a.
 Breath of Love

-This style is derived from Breath of Flame and is only used by Kanroji Mitsuri.
+This Breathing style, containing six forms, is derived from Breath of Flame and is only used by Kanroji Mitsuri.
 This is because of her superhuman-isque muscle density and agility.